 More definitive tests include a CT Scan and MRI scan.
 These scans may show issues with the skull and the soft tissue.

-How Much are Brain Injury Cases Worth?
+How Much are Brain Injury Cases Worth in Georgia?

 There is no hard and fast rule for the value of brain injury cases.